Oracle Developer - Western Cape Cape Town Region - IT-Online

 - Bachelor’s degree in Computer Science, Information Technology, or related field; Master’s degree preferred.

-- Minimum of 3-5 years of experience as an Oracle PL/SQL Developer, with a strong understanding of relational database concepts and Oracle database technologies.
+- Minimum of 3-5 years of experience in Oracle APEX development, with a proven track record of designing and developing custom applications and solutions.

-- Proficiency in Oracle PL/SQL programming, including experience in developing complex stored procedures, functions, triggers, and packages.

-- Solid understanding of SQL query optimization techniques, database performance tuning, and indexing strategies.

-- Experience with ETL tools and processes, data integration, and data warehousing concepts is desirable.

-- Strong analytical and problem-solving skills, with the ability to troubleshoot and debug database issues effectively.
+- Excellent problem-solving and analytical skills, with the ability to translate business requirements into technical solutions.

-- Excellent communication and interpersonal skills, with the ability to collaborate effectively with cross-functional teams and stakeholders.
+- Strong communication and interpersonal skills, with the ability to effectively collaborate with cross-functional teams and stakeholders.

 - Experience in the retail industry or working on retail software projects is a plus.

-- Oracle certifications (e.g., Oracle Certified Professional, Oracle PL/SQL Developer Certified Associate) are desirable but not required.
+- Oracle APEX certifications (e.g., Oracle Application Express Developer Certified Expert) are desirable but not required.

 Desired Skills: